open-feature/flagd/docs/reference/specifications/custom-operations/fractional-operation-spec.md

 regardless of which implementation of the in-process flagd provider is being used.

 The supplied array must contain at least two items, with the first item being an optional [json logic variable declaration](https://jsonlogic.com/operations.html#var) specifying the bucketing property to base the distribution of values on.
-If not supplied, a concatination of the `flagKey` and `targetingKey` are used: `{"cat": [{"var":"$flagd.flagKey"}, {"var":"targetingKey"}]}`.
+If not supplied, a concatenation of the `flagKey` and `targetingKey` are used: `{"cat": [{"var":"$flagd.flagKey"}, {"var":"targetingKey"}]}`.
 The remaining items are `arrays`, each with two values, with the first being `string` item representing the name of the variant, and the second being a `float` item representing the percentage for that variant.
 The percentages of all items must add up to